Corporate Department: Career Associate for Intellectual Property Transactions Group - Boston, New York, San Francisco, or Silicon Valley

 The Intellectual Property Transactions (IPT) Group of Ropes & Gray LLP (R&G) is seeking Career Associates in either our Boston, New York, San Francisco or Silicon Valley offices.
 The firm is seeking candidates with 3-7 years of experience supporting M&A transactions across all industries.
 Attorneys in this position will work directly with R&G’s global M&A deal teams and take a leading role in advising on deal-related IP and technology law matters, including providing drafting and negotiation support for purchase agreements, drafting and negotiating associated commercial agreements (e.g., IP licenses and assignments, transition services agreements, supply agreements, etc.), and coordinating and supervising IPT diligence activities performed by junior IPT associates.
 They will also play a key role in M&A-specific IPT knowledge management and training activities.

 As a member of our Intellectual Property Transactions group, you will practice alongside some of the most recognized attorneys in the profession.
-Attorney’s looking for an opportunity to apply their legal expertise to our highly sophisticated practice is encouraged to apply.
+Attorneys looking for an opportunity to apply their legal expertise to our highly sophisticated practice are encouraged to apply.
 Ropes & Gray LLP is an equal opportunity employer.

 Director of Diversity and Inclusion - Boston and New York